 Therefore, when habilitation services which include prevocational, educational and/or supported employment services are furnished under a waiver, you must:

-o describe how you will ensure that prevocational, educational and/or supported employment services will be furnished only to individuals who have been discharged from a Medicaid certified NF or ICF/MR e.g., use of a trailer code to indicate that a person meets that requirement; and
+o If you do not delete the discharge requirement for expanded habilitation, describe how you will ensure that prevocational, educational and/or supported employment services will be furnished only to individuals who have been discharged from a Medicaid certified NF or ICF/MR who do not have these services available to them e.g., use of a trailer code to indicate that a person meets that requirement; and

 o Assure HCFA that prevocational, educational and/or supported employment services are not available to individuals who will receive them under the Rehabilitation Act of 1973 or the Education of the Handicapped Act and explain why these services are not available.
 An example is an individual who has applied for vocational rehabilitation from the State vocational rehabilitation agency but has been rejected because of the protracted length of time that is necessary to achieve meaningful rehabilitation goals.